Hero image

 If you've visited our local shopping centre lately, you may have noticed some odd kind of car parks close to the entrance of the shops.

 They look like something from 'Back to the Future II'.
 As it turns out, the odd looking car parks are not futuristic at all.
-Or we might have finally moved into the future as they are actually "Electric Car" charging stations!
+Or we might have finally moved into the future as they are actually "Electric Vehicle" charging stations!

 Are electric cars becoming more popular in Australia?
 Not according to 'Cars Guide' who have announced that sales of electric cars in Australia are very low.
 Does Westfield know something we don't know?
 (Westfield is one of the shopping centres now sporting these "Electric Car" charging stations.)